-- ✓ All crop exhibits must be grown by the exhibitor as a part of a 4-H project during the year exhibited.
-Only one exhibit allowed in each class per individual.
-Grain may not be returned to the exhibitor except for the following legumes: alfalfa, sweet clover, and vetch. - ✓ Grain and crop seed exhibits should be brought and will be exhibited in one gallon clear jars (plastic or glass) with a lid.
+- ✓ All crop exhibits must be grown by the exhibitor as a part of a 4-H project during the year exhibited. - ✓ Grain and crop seed exhibits should be brought and will be exhibited in one gallon clear jars (plastic or glass) with a lid.
 Alfalfa and small seeded legumes can substitute 1⁄2 gallon clear jars. - ✓ Exhibits of bolls of cotton, ears of corn, or heads of grain sorghum should be brought and exhibited in a shallow wooden, plastic, or cardboard box of appropriate size for the respective exhibit.